DannyCamacho/lexicalanalyzer/README.md

 # Lexical Analyzer

-Python program used to simulate the lexical analysis phase of code compilation using a given a code snippet and a set of lexeme-token pairs within a .txt file.
+Python program used to simulate the lexical analysis phase of code compilation using a given a code snippet and a set of lexeme-token pairs within their respective .txt files.

 ## Code Snippet